 Diana Restifo has been Tech & Learning's web editor since 2010, and in that time, has covered a wide array of education technology news, resources, and products.
 Currently, she writes about the best websites and tools to help educators teach any topic creatively, with an emphasis on free and low-cost resources.

-Dr. Matthew X. Joseph is currently the Executive Director of Learning in Providence Public Schools, Rhode Island.
+Dr. Matthew X. Joseph is the Executive Director of Learning in Providence Public Schools, Rhode Island.
 He has been a school and district leader in many capacities in public education over his 28 years in the field.
 Follow him on Twitter @matthewxjoseph, visit his website at mxjspeaker.com or visit his blog: techinnovation.live.
 He is also a regular contributor to Tech & Learning.

 Presently Director of IT for the Township of Union Public Schools, Sandra Paul previously was a computer science and business education teacher.
 She was awarded administrator of the year by NJASL in 2007, a finalist for the 2014 Bammy Awards for Support Staff, and named in the Top 30 Technologists, Transformers and Trailblazers 2015.
-She served as the chairperson for Technology Advocacy for NJAET, co-chairperson for CoSN- NJ, Board member of NJGMIS, Chairperson CoSN-NJ member, contributor of Sustainable Jersey Digital Schools Program, contributor to Future Ready Technology Leadership, contributor to Tech and Learning journal, and an organizer for EdcampNJ.
+She served as the chairperson for Technology Advocacy for NJAET, co-chairperson for CoSN- NJ, Board member of NJGMIS, Chairperson CoSN-NJ member, has contributed to Sustainable Jersey Digital Schools Program and Future Ready Technology Leadership, and is an organizer for EdcampNJ.

 Diane Doersch is a former classroom teacher, Director of Technology, and Chief Technology and Information Officer of a large Wisconsin school district.
 She is currently Director of Technology for the Verizon Innovative Learning Schools Initiative at Digital Promise.
 Diane also serves on the CoSN Board of Directors, Northeast Wisconsin Women in Technology, and EquityEdu.